kisaragi-hiu/bk/README.md

-# bk: command-line persistant key-value storage
+# bk: command-line key-value storage

 `bk` stores key-value pairs in a JSON file, and provides an interface to retrieve values.
 It is intended for command line bookmarks.